ubiquity-os/ubiquity-os-kernel/README.md

 - WEBHOOK_PROXY_URL (only for development)
   You need to get a webhook URL at <https://smee.io/> and set it in the Github App settings

+- SUPABASE_URL and SUPABASE_KEY
+  Supabase client connection details.

+- LOG_LEVEL
+  Log level, possible values are FATAL, ERROR, INFO, VERBOSE, DEBUG.

+- LOG_RETRY_LIMIT
+  Maximum number of retries to insert logs to Supabase, set to 0 means no retries will be attempted.

 ### Quick Start

 ```bash